nautobot/nautobot-app-nornir/README.md

 `nautobot_plugin_nornir.plugins.credentials.env_vars.CredentialsEnvVars` class.
 This `CredentialsEnvVars` class simply leverages the environment variables `NAPALM_USERNAME`, `NAPALM_PASSWORD`, and `DEVICE_SECRET`.

+> Note: DEVICE_SECRET does not currently work.

 The environment variable must be accessible on the web service.
 This often means simply exporting the environment variable will not suffice, but instead requiring users to update the `nautobot.service` file, however this will ultimately depend on your own setup.
+Environment variables are distinctively not nautobot configuration parameters (in `naubot_config.py`), if that does not makes sense, expect to see authentication issues.

 ```
 [Service]